PLP-Database-DEPT/week-1/README.md

 6. What are the advantages of relational databases?

-7. What are constraints in a relational database?
+7. State four types of data type used to store data in tables?

 8. What is the purpose of a database management system (DBMS)?